Victoria County Court Records

 Guardianship proceedings are also governed by the Texas Estates Code.
 Applications for guardianship of an incapacitated person require the appointment of an attorney ad litem to represent the proposed ward's interests, and the court must find by clear and convincing evidence that the guardianship is necessary.

 Most probate records are public once filed with the court.
 Exceptions may include sealed mental health records and certain confidential guardianship information.
-Copies of probate documents can be obtained in person or by written request to the county clerk.
-Certified copies require payment of the applicable certification fee.
+Copies can be obtained in person or by written request to the county clerk, and certified copies require payment of the applicable certification fee.